gip-inclusion/immersion-facile/back/README.md

 back$ LOGGER_MULTI_LINE=yes npm run test:all
 ```

+### Adding new metrics (aka prometheus counters)

+We use the [prom-client](https://github.com/siimon/prom-client) library for metric exports.
+See [their documentation](https://github.com/siimon/prom-client#readme) for thev different metric types (counters, histograms, etc.)

+Adding new counters is very simple, just follow the example in [merge request 327](!327).

 # Working with `AppConfig`

 The [appConfig.ts](./src/adapters/primary/appConfig.ts) file encapsulates all configuration parameters used by the immersion facile back-end, such as feature flags, api keys, signing/encryption keys, etc. Basically anything that we want to be able to modify without code changes or that should remain secret.